MSRConnections/Azure-training-course/Content/Storage/Azure Storage HOL.md

 In this exercise, you will use the Azure Portal to delete the resource group you created in [Exercise 1](#Exercise1), and along with it the storage account and the blobs stored in it.

 1. In the Azure Portal, open the blade for the resource group that holds the storage account.
-Then click the **Delete** button at the top of the blade.
+Then click the **Delete resource group** button at the top of the blade.

 	![Deleting a resource group](Images/delete-resource-group.png)